-Terms and Conditions for subscribing to the orgvue platform
+Terms and Conditions for subscribing to the Orgvue platform

-These “Terms and Conditions”, together with the Service Level Agreement, Security Provisions and the Personal Data Processing Provisions, any fully executed Order Form(s) and Implementation SOW applicable to the ordered Services shall constitute the legally binding agreement (the “Agreement”) entered into by and between the client named on the Order Form(s) (the “Client”) and the applicable supplier entity (as each named in any fully executed Order Form) (“Supplier”) (each, a “Party” and collectively the “Parties”) in relation to the provision of any of the Services as detailed within such Order Form(s).
+These terms and conditions (“Terms and Conditions”), together with the Schedules, SLA, Documentation, DPA (“MSA”) and any fully executed Work Orders shall constitute the legally binding agreement (the “Agreement”) entered into by and between the customer named on the Work Order(s) (the “Customer”) and the applicable supplier entity (as each named in any fully executed Work Order) (“Supplier”) (each, a “Party” and collectively the “Parties”) in relation to the provision of any of the Application Services and/or Professional Services as detailed within such Work Orders.

 For good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the parties agree to the terms and conditions set forth herein.